Please read these Terms & Conditions carefully, as they set out our and your legal rights and obligations in relation to our web hosting services.

 29.2 The purpose of the program is to reward Customers who are active members of the program for introducing new Customers to the platform.

-29.3 Clouvider can, at its sole discretion disable access to the program to an affiliate.
-This measure can be used against Customers, for example, but not limited to, whose referred signups have above average chargeback or fraud rates, where practises such as “Cookie Stuffing” and similars are deployed, Clouvider believes the participation in the program if fraudulent or the Affiliate brings disrepute to the company, among others.
+29.3 Clouvider can, at its sole discretion, disable access to the program to an affiliate.
+This measure can be used against Customers, for example, but not limited to, whose referred signups have above average chargeback or fraud rates, where practices such as “Cookie Stuffing” and similars are deployed, Clouvider believes the participation in the program is fraudulent or the Affiliate brings disrepute to the company, among others.
 Clouvider’s decision is final.

-29.4 Unless otherwise stated in writing commisions are paid for the Dedicated Server services only.
+29.4 Unless otherwise stated in writing, commissions are paid for the Dedicated Server and Virtual Private Servers (VPS) services only.

 29.5 a) Rewards are paid after 60 days’ from the moment the order is fully activated.